 Philosophy of Education

-Technology is advancing exponentially, and I believe that students should be continuously learning about how it can be related to what they are learning at any given moment.
+Technology is advancing exponentially.
 Music that is being created in bedrooms is now transmitted online to many listeners everyday across the world.
-The science of sound and how it can be created on any personal computer is an incredible feat of technology, and I feel that that students should be introduced to how this creation process can happen.
+The science of sound and how it can be created on any personal computer is an incredible feat of technology, and I feel that that students of music should be introduced to how this creation process can happen.
 Many youth are inclusively listening to electronic music today.
 Relating the works of the master composers to the creation of something they are familiar with would be a considerable success in the music classroom.